Who We Are

 Human Resources and Operations

-Chinwe Agu, CPHR, SHRM-CP, RPR, Manager, Human Resources and Operations
+Chinwe Agu, CPHR, SHRM-CP, RPR, Director, Human Resources & Operations

 Dianne Dyer, Board Chair